Best Baby Shampoo

 While we can't say what may or may not irritate your baby's skin, as every baby is different, we can make an educated guess by researching ingredients, along with hands-on testing.
 There is plenty of evidence regarding toxins lurking in baby shampoo, and we encourage parents to learn about ingredients and avoid harsh chemicals whenever possible.
 Children are exposed to chemicals every day through products, and continuous exposure can easily overwork their system.

 Resources like the Environmental Working Group break down what is in a product, plus rate ingredients and products on a 1-10 scale (10 being the worst) based on potential hazards and health concerns.
-This resource can be helpful as a guide but is not comprehensive or the "end all be all" as some ingredients lack sufficient data.Phthalates are a group of chemicals that can be absorbed through the skin and some evidence shows that these chemicals can cause developmental and reproductive system abnormalities among children.
+The Babo Botanicals Sensitive Baby Shampoo & Wash is EWG verified, meaning it avoids ingredients of concern.
+Although, keep in mind, this resource can be helpful as a guide, but it is not comprehensive, or the "end all be all" as some ingredients lack sufficient data.Phthalates are a group of chemicals that can absorb through the skin, and some evidence shows that these chemicals can cause developmental and reproductive system abnormalities among children.
 Therefore, we appreciate a manufacturer that goes the extra mile to provide transparency for consumers regarding standards and values, ingredients, as well as if it is cruelty-free.
-The Honest Co., which makes the Honest Truly Calming Lavender Shampoo and Wash provides a "Honest Standard," which outlines guiding principles and values regarding how it approaches and creates safe, yet effective products for families.
-Also, we found this information easy to access and read.
-On the contrary, we found the Aquaphor Baby Wash and Shampoo bottle to lack information regarding if it is free of phthalates, and the Aquaphor website does not provide much detail, either.
+The Honest Co., which makes the Honest Truly Calming Lavender Shampoo and Wash have an "Honest Standard," which outlines guiding principles and values regarding how it approaches and creates safe, yet effective products for families.
+Also, we think this information is easy to access and read.
+On the contrary, the Aquaphor Baby Wash and Shampoo bottle lacks information regarding whether it is free of phthalates, and the Aquaphor website does not provide much detail.
 If you prefer to minimize your baby's exposure, we highly suggest choosing a company that discloses ingredients and values.

 Navigating the world of baby shampoos can be tricky with so many options on the market.
-Fortunately, we've done the research and washed the hair ourselves to provide you with the information you need to help in your shampoo decision-making.
+Fortunately, we've done the research and washed multiple testers' hair ourselves to experience and provide you with the information you need to help in your shampoo decision-making.
 We are confident there is a baby shampoo here that will meet your needs, and you'll be bathing your little one in no time.

 — Molly Bradac